Military history of African Americans in the Vietnam War: Punishment and casualties

 African American troops were punished more harshly and more frequently than White troops.
-A Defense Department study released in 1972 found that Black troops received 34.3% of court-martials, 25.5% of nonjudicial punishments, and comprised 58% of prisoners at Long Bình Jail, a military prison.
+A Defense Department study released in 1972 found that Black troops received 34.3% of courts-martial, 25.5% of nonjudicial punishments, and comprised 58% of prisoners at Long Bình Jail, a military prison.
 It further remarked, "No command or installation...is entirely free from the effects of systematic discrimination against minority servicemen."
 Black troops were also almost twice as likely as White troops to receive a punitive discharge.
 In 1972, African-Americans received more than one-fifth of the bad-conduct discharges and nearly one-third of the dishonorable discharges.

 In the Vietnam War, African American troops initially had a much higher casualty rate than other ethnicities, though this declined somewhat throughout the course of the conflict.
 In 1965, nearly a quarter of troop casualties were African American.
 By 1967, it had fallen to 12.7%.
 In total, 7,243 African Americans died during the Vietnam War, representing 12.4% of total casualties.
 The refusal, by some southern communities, to bury dead African American soldiers in unsegregated cemeteries was met with outrage by African American communities.